Medicare Or Employer Provided Health Insurance?

 Birthday on the First of the Month with Medicare

-If your birthday is on the first day of the month, your coverage will start the first day of the prior month.
+If your birthday is on the first day of the month, your coverage will start on the first day of the prior month.

 For example, Mr. O’Shea’s 65th birthday is May 1, 2022.
-His Medicare will start April 1 if he enrolls in January, February, or March.
+His Medicare will start on April 1 if he enrolls in January, February, or March.

 Medicare Special Enrollment with Employer Health Insurance